 Flores, Guatemala Scams

-Do not choose travel agents or tour operators based solely on price.
+Do not choose travel agents or tour operators based solely on price!

+Getting to Flores involves reaching Santa Elena first.
 Consider purchasing your ticket directly to save money, and to make sure you aren’t taken advantage of by a less than honest travel agent.

 - Microbuses to Tikal should not cost more than Q70 / $9.65 return.
 Check out our post on Tikal for more information.